WARSAW PACT WEAPONS & EQUIPMENT 1970-1991

 with filth and other natural elements if they enter the magazine.

-During its service life, the weapon was modernized several times.
+During its service life, the weapon was modernised several times.
 Initially, the gas block was modified as was the rear

 sight, where the windage adjustment knob for the rear sight was moved to the left side of the notch.
 Later, the RPD was